HolyBlackCat/cpp-tutorials/tooling/articles/build_system_make.md

 This is a short introduction to Make.
 If you want to know more, read [the official manual](https://www.gnu.org/software/make/manual/make.html) after finishing this.

-Despite being short, I try to teach how to write actually **good** makefiles.
+Despite being short, I try to teach how to write actually **decent** makefiles.
 Sadly there are many bad tutorials out there.

 ## Installation